 We are going to close by considering the Seven Churches of Revelation 2-3.
-When you read those chapters you will discover Jesus Christ was only content with two of the churches for what they taught.
+When you read those chapters, you will discover Jesus Christ was only content with two of the churches, only two stayed faithful to Christ.

 Think about that.

-If we think today is any different, we are sadly mistaken.
+If we think today is any different, we are mistaken.

 So the question becomes, how can I tell if I am in God's Church or man's church?